 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2020 and 2019.
+There have been no changes in the methodologies used at December 31, 2021 and 2020.

-- Money market funds and cash equivalents: Generally transact subscription and redemption activity at a \$1 stable net asset value (NAV); however, on a daily basis the funds are valued at their daily NAV calculated using the amortized cost of the securities held in the fund. - Equity securities: Valued at the closing price reported on the active market on which the individual securities are traded. - Fixed income securities: Valued using pricing models maximizing the use of observable inputs for similar securities.
-This includes basing value on yields currently available on comparable securities of issuers with similar credit ratings. - Mutual funds: Valued at the daily closing price as reported by the fund.
+- Money market funds and cash equivalents: Generally transact subscription and redemption activity at a \$1 stable net asset value (NAV); however, on a daily basis the funds are valued at their daily NAV calculated using the amortized cost of the securities held in the fund. - Equity securities: Valued at the closing price reported on the active market on which the individual securities are traded except for those equity securities that are made up of municipal bonds and mortgage back securities which are valued using pricing models maximizing the use of observable inputs for similar securities.
+This includes basing value on yields currently available on comparable securities of issuers with similar credit ratings. - Fixed income securities: Valued using pricing models maximizing the use of observable inputs for similar securities.
+This includes basing value on yields currently available on comparable securities of issuers with similar credit ratings.

+- Mutual funds: Valued at the daily closing price as reported by the fund.
 Mutual funds held by the Foundation are open-end and closed-end funds that are registered with the Securities and Exchange Commission.
 These funds are required to publish their daily NAV and to transact at that price.
-The funds held by the Foundation are deemed to be actively traded.

-- Common/collective trust funds: Valued at the net asset value (NAV) of units of a collective trust.
+The funds held by the Foundation are deemed to be actively traded. - Common/collective trust funds: Valued at the net asset value (NAV) of units of a collective trust.
 The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the underlying investments held by the fund less its liabilities.
 This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.
 Transactions (purchases and sales) may occur daily.
 Were the Foundation to initiate a full redemption of the collective trust, the investment advisor reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner. - Alternative investments hedge funds: Valued at the NAV of the units of the funds, as provided by the investment managers.
 The NAV is based on the fair value of the underlying investments held by the funds less their liabilities. - Other investments: For other investments that are not publicly traded, the Foundation may use various inputs to determine fair value.
 Such inputs may include one, or a combination of, observable inputs such as benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers and reference data market research publications.
 Other investments that do not have sufficient activity or liquidity include primarily interest in limited liability partnerships.
-In most instances, the values of the limited liability partnerships are estimated using the fair value of the investments held by the limited liability partnerships discounted at rates ranging between 0% and 75% for the lack of an active market on these limited liability partnerships. - Beneficial interest in trusts: Fair value is determined by subtracting the present value of future payments to beneficiaries using published life expectancy tables, discount rates ranging from 0.48% to 1.31% and payout rates ranging from 5% to 6% from the fair value of the trust assets.
+In most instances, the values of the limited liability partnerships are estimated using the fair value of the investments held by the limited liability partnerships discounted at rates ranging between 0% and 75% for the lack of an active market on these limited liability partnerships. - Beneficial interest in trusts: Fair value is determined by subtracting the present value of future payments to beneficiaries using published life expectancy tables, discount rates ranging from 1.26% to 1.90% and payout rates ranging from 5% to 6.6% from the fair value of the trust assets.

-The following table sets forth by level, within the hierarchy, the Foundation's assets measured at fair value on a recurring basis as of December 31, 2020 and 2019:
+The following table sets forth by level, within the hierarchy, the Foundation's assets measured at fair value on a recurring basis as of December 31, 2021 and 2020: